-Plywood is not just for walls and furniture—it can be used everywhere from floors to ceilings.
-See 10 Favorites: The Unexpected Appeal of Plywood for other inventive ways.
+Plywood is not just for walls and furniture; we also love the idea of using it as clever budget flooring.
+See 10 Favorites: The Unexpected Appeal of Plywood for other inventive ways of using it.
 If you are in the throes of remodeling or are thinking about it, you might find our Remodeling 101 series helpful.

 What is formaldehyde in plywood?

 Formaldehyde is a chemical compound that is commonly found in plywood.
 It is a known carcinogen and can cause a number of health problems.

 Yes, formaldehyde in plywood can be dangerous.
 It can cause a number of health problems, including eye irritation, nose and throat irritation, and in severe cases, it can even lead to cancer.